-What might the royal baby be called?
+What might the new prince be called?

 - Royal baby and extreme morning sickness

-"Family links are tremendously important in this," adds royal commentator Richard Fitzpatrick.
+"Family links are tremendously important in this," adds royal commentator Richard Fitzwilliams.

 "You want a name that resonates, a name that's got family links and is popular.

-He said Victoria or Albert were both "possibles".
+He said Albert was among the "possibles".

 "There has been a renewal of interest in the Victorian era.
 After the success of Victoria on the small screen, there's more popular interest in these royals and it's a chance to pay tribute to one of the great royal romances."